 BioProtection Systems Corporation, or BPS, was founded by us as a subsidiary in 2005 to research, develop and commercialize vaccines to control the spread of emerging lethal viruses and infectious diseases, improve the efficacy of existing vaccines and provide rapid-response prophylactic and therapeutic treatment for pathogens most likely to enter the human population through pandemics or acts of bioterrorism.
 BPS is based on three core technologies, each of which can be leveraged into the infectious disease or biodefense fields.
 The first is our HyperAcute immunotherapy technology, which is currently focused on enhancing vaccines for influenza.
 The second technology is based on a yellow fever virus.
-The third technology is a replication competent recombinant Vesicular Stomatitus Vaccine, or rVSV, an advanced vaccine technology developed for the Marburg and Ebola viruses.
+The third technology is a replication competent recombinant Vesicular Stomatitis Vaccine, or rVSV, an advanced vaccine technology developed for the Marburg and Ebola viruses.

 We are a development stage company and have incurred significant losses since our inception.
-As of September 30, 2013, we had an accumulated deficit of \$127.9 million.
-We incurred net losses of \$8.1 million, \$23.1 million, \$5.9 million, \$17.0 million, and \$127.9 million, for the three and nine months ended September 30, 2013, the three and nine months ended September 30, 2012, and since inception, respectively.
-We expect our losses to increase over the next several years as we advance our products through late-stage clinical trials, pursue regulatory approval of our product candidates, and begin to build our commercialization activities in anticipation of one or more of our products receiving marketing approval.
+As of March 31, 2014, we had an accumulated deficit of \$145.2 million.
+We incurred net losses of \$9.2 million, \$7.9 million, and \$145.2 million, for the three months ended March 31, 2014 and 2013, and since inception, respectively.
+We expect our losses to increase over the next several years as we advance our product candidates through late-stage clinical trials, pursue regulatory approval of our product candidates, and begin to build our commercialization activities in anticipation of one or more of our product candidates receiving marketing approval.

-On October 19, 2011, our board of directors approved a 2.1-for-one reverse split of our common stock which became effective upon filing of a Certificate of Amendment of the Restated Certificate of Incorporation with the Secretary of State of Delaware on October 25, 2011.
-All share and per share amounts have been retroactively restated in the accompanying financial statements and notes for all periods presented.
+On October 25, 2011, we filed a Certificate of Amendment of our Restated Certificate of Incorporation with the Secretary of State of Delaware effecting a 2.1-for-one reverse split of our common stock.
+All share and per share amounts have been retroactively restated where applicable in the accompanying financial statements and notes for all periods presented.